uyjulian/renpy-switch/external_library_build/Building.md

 ```
 Copy the `Setup.local` file contained in the `cpython_config_files` directory to the `Modules` subdirectory of the build directory.
 Run GNU Make with `libpython2.7.a` as the target.
-Run GNU Make with elevated privileges with `commoninstall` as the target.
+Run GNU Make with elevated privileges with `libinstall` as the target.
 ## Pygame_SDL2
 Change directory to the Pygame_SDL2 repository.
 Generate Cython C files for Pygame_SDL2 using the following command: